310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Midori %}
-Whaa… So you’re just gonna ignore *my* thought…
+Ehhh… So you’re just gonna ignore *my* thought…

 You’re the one who was like, “When it comes to festivals, you think food stalls!”, then decided on everything on your own… and now we’re all gonna be dragged into it… How about you think about how *we* feel…
 {% endbubble %}